-Mote Marine Laboratory is pleased to announce the availability of a limited amount of scholarship funds available for bright and deserving interns participating in the Mote College Intern Program.
+Mote Marine Laboratory offers scholarship funds for Mote College Internship Program participants with financial needs.
 These scholarships are intended to provide partial support for living expenses for a full-time, 10 week or longer internship.
 The amount of each scholarship will vary according to intern financial need, internship duration and the number of recipients.
 Scholarship recipients may be asked to produce a short thank you letter and/or a report summarizing their training and accomplishments.

-Mote College Internship scholarships are available to interns participating in all Mote College Intern Programs except the Mote REU Program, which provides paid research internships through funding from the National Science Foundation.
+Scholarships are available to interns participating in all unpaid Mote College Internship Programs (participants of paid research internships including NSF and Mote REU Programs are NOT eligible).
 Scholarships are limited, and students must exhibit a strong financial need to be considered for these awards.
 In addition to financial need, the scholarship selection committee also bases its decisions on the applicant's experience, career goals and placement in a specific Mote program.
 Interns from minority groups under-represented in science are encouraged to apply for scholarships to promote diversity in the marine sciences.
 Only U.S. citizens and Permanent Residents— candidates having a U.S. Social Security Number—are eligible to apply for intern scholarships.

 The Andrea Davis Scholarship Fund:

 Established by Mote Marine Laboratory & Aquarium's corps of over 1600 volunteers to honor former Director of Volunteer and Intern Resources, Andrea Davis, upon her retirement from Mote Marine Laboratory in 2007.
 The purpose of the Andrea Davis Scholarship Fund is to honor and financially assist students interning in all Mote science, education and aquarium programs and support divisions.

 The Majorie G. Gilbert and Louis S. Gilbert Scholarship: